HazyResearch/deepdive/doc/doc/basics/configuration.md

   guide](extractors.html) for details about the requirements for the UDF for different styles of extractors.

-For more information about different types of extractors can be found in ['Writing extractors' guide](extractors.html).
+Here ['Writing extractors' guide] you find examples to write and debug different types of extractors.

 ## <a name="inference-opt" href="#"></a> Inference